HoudaAbdellaoui1/simple-shell/README.md

 ## Description

-This is a Simple Shell project created as part of [Course/Project Name].
+This is a Simple Shell project created as part of   AlX software engineering program.
 The purpose of this project is to implement a basic command-line interpreter that mimics some functionalities of a shell, such as Bash.

 ### Project Features